shaefelinger/codepedia/src/DBsql/index.md

 Many RDBMSs use SQL (and variations of SQL) to access the data in tables

+Since 1974 - became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standardization (ISO) in 1987

+> **Note:** Most of the SQL database programs also have their own proprietary extensions in addition to the SQL standard!

 ## Popular Relational Database Management Systems